A Brief Overview of China

 The Digital Yuan is a state-backed digital currency controlled by the People’s Bank of China.
 The aim is to provide a secure, government-backed alternative to decentralized cryptocurrencies like Bitcoin.
 Unlike Bitcoin, which operates on a decentralized blockchain, the Digital Yuan is fully controlled by the government.

-This ensures it has oversight and control over every transaction.
+This ensures the PBOC has oversight and control over every transaction.
 The Digital Yuan serves multiple purposes for the Chinese government.
 Firstly, it allows the state to maintain control over the financial system, ensuring that the RMB remains the dominant currency within the country.

-Secondly, the Digital Yuan offers a way for the government to monitor and regulate transactions, providing greater transparency and helping to prevent illicit activities like money laundering.
+Secondly, the Digital Yuan offers a way for the government to monitor and regulate transactions, providing greater transparency and helping to prevent illicit activities like money laundering, and serves as a tool for internationalizing the RMB through projects like the mBridge platform for cross-border CBDC payments.

 The development of the Digital Yuan shows that while China may be clamping down on private cryptocurrency adoption, it hasn’t abandoned the idea of digital currency altogether.
 Instead, the government is focused on ensuring that it can control the process of cryptocurrency adoption in China.